st4ple/sherlock/README.md

 ### Analyze mode

-To detect files (in the directory located at `<path>`) that have been modified, deleted or newly created since the index file was updated last, run the follwing command in terminal:
+To detect files in the directory located at `<path>` that have been modified, deleted or newly created since the index file was updated last, run the follwing command in terminal:

     java Sherlock -a -p <path>

 **Note:** If `-p <path>` is omitted, Sherlock will use the path of the directory it is located as the root path.

-**Note:** Before the analyze mode for a directory located at `<path>` can be executed, there must exist an index file in this directory.
+**Note:** Before the analyze mode for a directory located at `<path>` can be executed, there must exist an `index.sk` file in this directory.
 To initially create this, simply run the index mode beforehand.

 ## Ignore file